bootdotdev/blog/content/javascript/custom-select-component-in-vue.md

   - /img/Custom-Select-Component-Vue.webp
 ---

 Creating a custom select tag with its own styling is notoriously difficult.
 Sometimes it's impossible to build from scratch without a combination of styled divs and custom JavaScript.
 In this article, you'll learn how to create a custom select component in Vue that can be easily styled with your own CSS.
-In fact, it's the same component we use in production on Qvault, and you can see it in action on our [JavaScript playground](https://app.qvault.io/playground/js).
+In fact, it's the same component we use in production on boot.dev, and you can see it in action on our [JavaScript playground](https://boot.dev/playground/js).

 ![Vue Custom Select Example](/img/Screen-Shot-2020-09-25-at-7.09.42-AM.png)